BenWalker01/longboi-life/README.md

 - `core`: Main module with the application logic shared by all platforms.
 - `lwjgl3`: Primary desktop platform using LWJGL3; was called 'desktop' in older docs.
+- `headless`: Run without the full ui, for testing

 ## Gradle